 It seems like from time to time we read about Tasers causing heart failure in certain people.
 However, people often confuse tasers with stun guns and although there are plenty of studies regarding the use of tasers (which is a brand of EMD weapons), stun guns fit into a much broader category.
+If you are looking for our free online stun gun buying guide click here.

 So the question remains.
 Do Electro Shock Weapons Stimulate the Heart?